Trail Notes

 • Climb over the stile on the left, skirt around the gate, cross the bridge over the Kahuterawa Stream and enter Gordon Kear Forest.

 • Follow the forestry road for approx. 2km to where Palmerston North City Council has established an approved campsite for TA hikers.
-There is a shelter (Moturimu Whare), toilet, picnic table and nearby, a freshwater stream.
+There is a shelter (Moturimu Whare) with sleeping platforms, toilet, picnic tables and nearby, a freshwater stream.
+There is no fee for this campsite.

 • This is the only place where camping is permitted in Gordon Kear Forest.